burdell/scorekeepr/README.md

 #### Generators

-- You can pass data directly into `handleGameEvent`, but I would reccomend leaning on the functions exposed through `generators.actions` and `generators.gameEvents`.
+- You can pass data directly into `handleGameEvent`, but I would recommend leaning on the functions exposed through `generators.actions` and `generators.gameEvents`.
 - There are also 2 utility functions exposed in `generators.utils` - `getGameEvent` and `getBases` that take an override parameter generate a full game event and base movement that are very helpful
 - `gameEvents` are a level up from `actions` - they themselves typically contain an action from `generators.actions` & possibly additional data, and return a full `gameEvent`, which is what `handleGameEvent` accepts
 - it's very helpful to look at the tests [here](https://github.com/burdell/scorekeepr/tree/master/tests/Scorekeeper) to see how `handleGameEvent` is used in orchestration with the generators